Financial Conflict of Interest in Research

 This policy applies to all university faculty members (including part-time and visiting faculty), staff and other employees, and students (including postdoctoral fellows) who propose, conduct, or report research on behalf of the university, regardless of funding source.
 This policy applies to all sponsored projects, including government and non-government funded projects (such as industry or foundation sponsors), university funded projects, gift funded projects, clinical trials, and also to unfunded research projects.

-Investigators are not permitted to begin any research activity when there is an actual or apparent conflict of interest before they receive a written determination from the Senior Vice President of Research and Innovation (SVPRI) as to how to manage the conflict.
+Investigators are not permitted to begin any research activity until they have disclosed all outside significant financial interests and have received a written determination from the Senior Vice President of Research and Innovation (SVPRI) as to how to manage any financial conflicts of interest in research identified by USC.

-Special care must also be taken when students or trainees are involved with research where an actual or apparent conflict of interest exists so that academic progress is not impeded or affected by a faculty member or supervisor’s conflict of interest.
+Special care must also be taken when students or trainees are involved with research where an actual or apparent financial conflict of interest exists so that academic progress is not impeded or affected by a faculty member or supervisor’s conflict of interest

 4. Definitions